rishabhUF/Aquent-Coding-Challenge/README.md

 4) There should at least 2 command line arguments one for the input file location and other should be out file location.
 If you doesn’t provide these two the program will not execute the expected results.
 You can see the error in the command line.

+5) Input File and Output should exists in the machine for reading and writing the file.
+The program will not generate new file by itself.

 # Design Patters Followed:
 1) Dependency Injection
 2) Factory Based Injection